Policies for Undergraduate Honors Theses

 Options for Restricting Access to an ETD (Embargo)

 The College of William and Mary Libraries is committed to the open dissemination of knowledge.
 As part of this commitment, W&M Libraries encourages students to submit their honors theses without restrictions on access, commonly called Open Access.
-By default, W&M Libraries will make the submission available to the public using a Creative Commons Attribution / Non-commercial / No derivative works license accompanied by a copyright statement indicating the author’s continuing rights.
-However, W&M Libraries recognizes that there are situations where students may want to delay the release of their work.
-For these cases, W&M Libraries offers the options of 1 to 3 years embargo (i.e. delaying release) for a thesis.
+However, W&M Libraries and the Charles Center recognizes that there are situations where students may want to delay the release of their work.
+For these cases, W&M Libraries offers the options of 1 to 2 years embargo (i.e. delaying release) for a thesis.

 Embargo Policy: Embargo only pertains to the full text of your thesis, which will not be available until the end of the embargo period.
 The title, abstract, author and subject classification will be available during and after the embargo in the W&M Libraries catalog and OCLC WorldCat.